Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 and punishing one of his underlings to get things to simmer back down for a while.

-The discontent aimed at New Neverwinter goes beyond just complaints about taxes or policing.
-Those brave holdouts and their descendants are upset at the "newcomer" who waltzed in and claimed credit for a lot of what they did over the past decades.
-Before Neverember arrived, it was them who kept the city minimally habitable, and it was them who crewed the Wall that separates it from the Chasm and its endless outpour of monsters.
+There's discontent aimed at Neverember from a lot of sides.
+The holdout population dislikes him because he's taking credit for much of their work, and sidelining them in his new government.
+The newcomers see him in a better light but still dislike the heavy taxes and oppressive mercs.
+Those who like him usually also like the whole New Neverwinter rhetoric and say the harsh measures and heavy taxes are needed to keep the city's restoration going.

 The Sons of Alagondar in particular see him as a foreign occupier and call him Lord Pretender.
 If your PCs want to brawl with a guard patrol, saying those words within earshot of them is the best way to do so.

 ### The Hall of Justice

 This is a former temple of Tyr, the god of justice.
-Tyr was seen as the city's patron deity until his death during the Spellplague, and its inhabitants refused to convert the temple to serve another god even after that.
+Tyr was seen as the city's patron deity until his death during the Spellplague, and its inhabitants refused to convert the temple to serve another god.
 If you played the first Neverwinter Nights game you might recognize this as your quest hub during Act 1.
 It sits atop a seaside bluff overlooking both the city and the sea.

-Neverember chose it as his headquarters both because it had stayed mostly intact after the cataclysm, and because Neverwinter's citizens still see it as an important symbol of the city.
-He had it restored to its old splendor, and sponsors a group of priests of Torm who regularly perform rituals following the old Tyrran tradition here.
+Neverember had it restored to its old splendor, and sponsors a group of priests of Torm who regularly perform rituals following the old Tyrran tradition here.
 While many people see this move in a positive light, the Sons of Alagondar claim Neverember's presence defiles the temple and call it the "Hall of Never-Justice".

 Neverember himself lives in the former high priest's quarters, which he decorated in the manner of Waterdeep while still taking care not to display that